veltzer/pytags/README.txt

 tagger is a command line tool for tagging files efficiently. tagger keeps all tags known to it in a central database built
-	on top of mysql/sqlite and it can search it. tagger is written in python. tagger does not rescan files which have been scanned before (unless passed a -force flag) for this reason tagger keeps a last modified time in its database.
+	on top of mysql/sqlite and can search it. tagger is written in python. tagger does not rescan files which have been scanned before (unless passed a -force flag) for this reason tagger keeps a last modified time in its database.